-- AUTOSTOP stops a transient analysis after successfully calculating all measure functions (15.4) specified with the dot command .meas. autostop is not available with meas (17.5.37) used in control mode. - CHGTOL=x resets the charge tolerance of the program.
+- AUTOSTOP stops a transient analysis after successfully calculating all measure functions (15.4) specified with the dot command .meas.
+Autostop is not available with meas (17.5.39) used in control mode. - CHGTOL=x resets the charge tolerance of the program.
 The default value is 1.0e-14. - CONVSTEP=x relative step limit applied to code models. - CONVABSSTEP=x absolute step limit applied to code models. - GMINSTEPS=x [] sets number of Gmin steps to be attempted.
 If the value is set to zero, the gmin stepping algorithm is disabled.
 In such case the source stepping algorithm becomes the standard when the standard procedure fails to converge to a solution. - INTERP interpolates output data onto fixed time steps, detemined by TSTEP (15.3.9).
 Uses linear interpolation between previous and next time value.
 Simulation itself is not influenced by this option.
 May be used in all simulation modes (batch, control or interactive, 16.4).
 This option may drastically reduce memory requirements in control mode or file size in batch mode, but be careful not to choose a too large TSTEP value, otherwise your output data may be corrupted by undersampling.
-See command 'linearize' (17.5.34) in control or interactive mode to achieve similar outputs by post-processing of data.
+See command 'linearize' (17.5.36) in control or interactive mode to achieve similar outputs by post-processing of data.
 See ngspice/examples/xspice/delta-sigma/delta-sigma-1.cir how INTERP will reduce memory requirements and speeds up plotting.

 - ITL3=x resets the lower transient analysis iteration limit. the default value is 4.
 (Note: not implemented in Spice3). - ITL4=x resets the transient analysis time-point iteration limit. the default is 10. - ITL5=x resets the transient analysis total iteration limit. the default is 5000.
 Set ITL5=0 to omit this test.
 (Note: not implemented in Spice3). - ITL6=x [] synonym for SRCSTEPS. - MAXEVITER=x sets the number of event iterations that are allowed at an analysis point - MAXOPALTER=x specifies the maximum number of analog/event alternations that the simulator can use in solving a hybrid circuit. - MAXORD=x [] specifies the maximum order for the numerical integration method used by SPICE.
 Possible values for the Gear method are from 2 (the default) to 6.
 Using the value 1 with the trapezoidal method specifies backward Euler integration. - METHOD=name sets the numerical integration method used by SPICE.
-Possible names are "Gear" or "trapezoidal" (or just "trap").
+Possible names are 'Gear' or 'trapezoidal' (or just 'trap').
 The default is trapezoidal. - NOOPALTER=TRUE if set to false alternations between analog/event are enabled. - RAMPTIME=x this options sets the rate of change of independent supplies and code model inductors and capacitors with initial conditions specified. - SRCSTEPS=x [] a non-zero value causes SPICE to use a source-stepping method to find the DC operating point.
 Its value specifies the number of steps. - TRTOL=x resets the transient error tolerance.
 The default value is 7.
 This parameter is an estimate of the factor by which ngspice overestimates the actual truncation error.
 If XSPICE is enabled and 'A' devices included, the value is internally set to 1 for higher precision.
-This will cost a factor of two in CPU time during transient analysis.
+This will cost a factor of two in CPU time during transient analysis. - XMU=x sets a damping factor for trapezoidal integration.
+The default value is XMU=0.5.
+A value < 0.5 may be chosen.
+Even a small reduction, e.g. to 0.495, may suppress trap ringing.
+The reduction has to be set carefully in order not to excessively damp circuits that are prone to ringing, and lead the simulation (and the user) to believe that the circuit is stable.